Diffusion processes and the asymptotic bulk gap probability for the real Ginibre ensemble: Concluding remarks

 Thus

 Substituting in (\ref{dl}) and setting $\xi = 1$ allows the integral to be evaluated, and the leading term in (\ref{Rr2}) is reclaimed.
+Moreover, this provides a rigorous derivation of (\ref{Rr2}) to leading order.
 The computation of the large distance expansion of $E^{{\rm rG}}(k;(0,s))$ for $k>0$ remains an open problem (see the recent review \cite{Fo12e} for methods used in the analogous quantity for the bulk scaled GOE).

 Lastly, we will comment on a number of problems relating to the present one which require more investigation.
 Already noted is the task of providing high precision computation of $E^{{\rm rG}}(0;(0,s))$, or more generally $E^{{\rm rG}}(0;(0,s))$.
 Another is to obtain the asymptotics not of the gap probability but rather the hole probability.
 Thus the eigenvalues of real Ginibre matrices are in general complex, so a natural quantity is the hole probability that there are no eigenvalues in a disk of circumference $\alpha$ centred at the origin of the complex plane.
 In the case of the complex Ginibre ensemble (Gaussian random matrices with independent complex Gaussian entries) the large $\alpha$ asymptotics have been computed in \cite{Fo92c} (see also \cite{APS09}), and in the case of complex Weyl polynomials the leading asymptotic form is also known \cite{ST05,Ni10}.
 Finally, we draw attention to the task of computing the asymptotics of the gap probability for the real eigenvalues of the real Ginibre ensemble scaled not in the bulk, but at the edge.
 The formula (\ref{B3}) still holds, but now the entries of the kernel (\ref{8.2a}) require that $S(x,y)$ be replaced by \cite{FN07}